-Well, since the extent of the threats are almost frighteningly the same, no. But go on anyways:
+Well, since the extent of the threat is almost frighteningly the same, no. But go on:

 …Scientists think there are millions of such “small” near-Earth meteors out there, and more than 1,000 that are at least a kilometer wide.
 Those are the ones that really leave a mark.
 Just ask the dinosaurs.
 And we’re discovering more every day.

 A few years ago, a book titled “The Black Swan” came out.
 No, it’s not about swans singled out by the Cambridge Police Department for breaking into their own roosts, but about sudden, unpredictable events occurring far more often than we’d like to think.
 There are flocks of black swans out there, but we find it discomfiting to contemplate their existence.

 In 2008, science writer Gregg Easterbrook surveyed preparedness for a “space-object strike” for the Atlantic magazine.
 He found that even though serious experts believe there’s as much as a 1-in-10 chance of a significant Earth strike within the next century, NASA doesn’t much care.

 First, everybody knows Easterbrook is a complete idiot.
 Second, even folks who have no science background can probably figure out that the sort of Goldberg-type impact where ‘millions die’ and ‘billions starve’ ain’t remotely a 1-in-10, or we would have seen it during the last couple thousand years.
 Third, for those of you who take Jonah too seriously: no, there is no greater impact threat today than 10,000 years ago, meteors come and go all the same.
 Fourth, Global Warming is a current disaster.
 Montana’s beautiful ‘Glacier Park’ will soon have absolutely no glaciers.